skywardpixel/trusting-trust-hack/README.md

 }
 ```

+Now what will happen when we compile a clean compiler `step2/identity-cc.c` is, `trojan-cc2` will inject our attack code defined in `compile_attack` right after the `assert`.
+Thus the attack code
+ends up in the new compiler, and the new compiler is again compromised.
+The new compiler, still
+having the attack code, will continue to infect compilers that it compiles.

-And it's done!
+And now we are done!
 To verify that it works, we can run the following:

 ```shell
 # Compile trojan-cc2.c